iiakshat/PCA/README.md

 ![](https://www.machinelearningplus.com/wp-content/uploads/2019/11/rotating_PCAs.gif)

 This repository contains a project on Principal Component Analysis (PCA) that consists of two Jupyter notebooks:
+`Implementation.ipynb` contains implementation of PCA from scratch.
+`MNIST.ipynb` contains implementation of PCA using `scikit-learn` on Mnist Dataset.

 # What is PCA?